miniferretti/TFE-SLAM-UCL/README.md

 ### Branches dispatching and explanation
 ---
-The Git is divided into multiple branches but only are usefully.
+The Git is divided into multiple branches but only two are usefully.
 Namely:
 - WorkStation: Branch containing the code that has to run on a desktop computer.
 - Raspberry: Branch containing the code that has to run on a Raspberry Pi.